Jayson Foster

-Jayson D. Foster (born July 22, 1985) is a former American football wide receiver.
+Jayson D. Foster (born July 22, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL), United Football League (UFL), and Canadian Football League (CFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2008.
-He played college football at Georgia Southern.
+He played college football at Georgia Southern and was the 2007 Walter Payton Award winner.
 Foster was also a member of the Denver Broncos, Pittsburgh Steelers, Baltimore Ravens, Florida Tuskers, Sacramento Mountain Lions and Montreal Alouettes.

-Early years
+Early life

 A three-year football letterman for Cherokee High School in Canton, Georgia for head coach Brian Dameron, Foster rushed for 1,700 yards and passed for 700 yards while accounting for 25 offensive touchdowns as a senior.
 He was selected as Cherokee County's ‘Offensive Player of the Year’ and was picked to all-county, all-region and all-state squads in 2002.
 He was also named Region 6-5A ‘Player of the Year.’
 He was named an all-county and all-region (honorable mention) choice as a quarterback in 2001 rushing for 1,200 yards (10.3 ypr) and eight TDs while passing for another three scores.
 He was voted as the school's ‘Offensive Player of the Year’ as a sophomore and junior.
 He garnered all-county and all-region accolades while earning selection as county's ‘Offensive Player of the Year’ as a sophomore wide receiver netting 884 reception yards and 11 TDs on 42 catches in 2000.
 He maintained a 3.73 grade point average throughout high school career.